AdobeDocs/experience-manager-brand-portal.fr-FR/help/using/brand-portal-link-share.md

    >[!NOTE]
    >
-   >Si les ressources que vous téléchargez comprennent également des ressources sous licence, vous êtes redirigé vers la page **Gestion des droits d’auteur**.
-In this page, select the licensed assets, click **Agree**, and then click **Download**.
+   >Si les ressources que vous téléchargez comprennent également des ressources sous licence, vous êtes redirigé vers la page **[!UICONTROL Gestion des droits d’auteur].** In this page, select the licensed assets, click **[!UICONTROL Agree]**, and then click **[!UICONTROL Download]**.
 Si vous choisissez de ne pas accepter, seules les ressources sans licence sont téléchargées.\
    >License-protected assets have [license agreement attached](https://helpx.adobe.com/experience-manager/6-5/assets/using/drm.html#DigitalRightsManagementinAssets) to them, which is done by setting asset's [metadata property](https://helpx.adobe.com/experience-manager/6-5/assets/using/drm.html#DigitalRightsManagementinAssets) in [!DNL AEM Assets].

    ![](assets/licensed-asset-download.png)

-   The **Download** dialog box appears.
+   The [!UICONTROL Download] dialog box appears.
    ![](assets/download-linkshare.png)

-   * To speed up the download of asset files shared as the link, select **Enable download acceleration** option and [follow the wizard](../using/accelerated-download.md#download-workflow-using-file-accelerator).
-To know more about the fast download of assets on [!DNL Brand Portal] refer [Guide to accelerate downloads from [!DNL Brand Portal]](../using/accelerated-download.md).
+   * To speed up the download of asset files shared as the link, select **[!UICONTROL Enable download acceleration]** option and [follow the wizard](../using/accelerated-download.md#download-workflow-using-file-accelerator).
+To know more about the fast download of assets on Brand Portal refer [Guide to accelerate downloads from Brand Portal](../using/accelerated-download.md).
+[!
+UICONTROL

-2. To download the renditions of assets in addition to the assets from the shared link, select **Rendition(s)** option.
-When you do so, **Exclude System Renditions** option appears that is selected by default.
+2. To download the renditions of assets in addition to the assets from the shared link, select **[!UICONTROL Rendition(s)]** option.
+When you do so, **Exclude System Renditions]** option appears that is selected by default.
 Cela empêche le téléchargement des rendus prêts à l’emploi avec les ressources approuvées ou leurs rendus personnalisés.

-   However, to allow auto-generated renditions to download along with custom renditions, deselect the **Exclude System Renditions** option.
+   However, to allow auto-generated renditions to download along with custom renditions, deselect the **[!UICONTROL Exclude System Renditions]** option.

    >[!NOTE]
    >